 No, you don't need to take a multivitamin.
 There are plenty of people who enjoy long, healthy lives without multivitamins, and it is both possible and preferable to get everything the body needs from food sources.
-Now that we have that out of the way, I would like to review all of the reasons why it is a very good idea to take a multivitamin, and provide some insight into the alleged risks of taking one.
+Now that we have that out of the way, I would like to review some reasons why it might still be a good idea for you to take a multivitamin.

-There are countless articles on the web by dieticians and nutritionists promoting the idea that the body can get everything it needs from food.
+There are countless articles on the web quoting dietitians, nutritionists, and physicians who are promoting the idea that the body can get everything it needs from food.
 And they are right.
 The only problem is that very few of those articles, if any, tell the reader exactly how to go about doing that.

-You can do it- but it's actually not that easy.
+For the purposes of this article, the point is that you can do it- but it's actually not quite as easy as some oft-quoted multivitamin researchers might have you believe.
 Unfortunately, it's not quite as simple as having a salad with lunch.
 The fact of the matter is that there are twenty-two (22) different vitamins and minerals that are all required for proper bodily function, and you can't get significant amounts of all of them from any single food source.
 You need to not only eat a variety of foods, but a very specific variety of foods in order to have at least a chance.

 Now if you eat reasonably well, there is probably a good chance that you are getting most of the nutrients in adequate amounts, but unfortunately you need to get all of them for the body to function properly.
-In my experience, the three nutrients that people tend to fall short the most often are zinc, magnesium, and vitamin E. For a detailed explanation of how to meet those specific nutrient needs, see my article: Operation: Strategic Food Consumption.
+In my experience, the three nutrients that people tend to fall short the most often are zinc, magnesium, and vitamin E. For the quick down and dirty of how to meet those specific nutrient needs, see my article: Operation: Strategic Food Consumption.
 But here's a hint.
 If you are not eating at least one serving of dark leafy greens or beans, and at least one serving of nuts or seeds every single day, you have a pretty slim chance.

 Two-thirds of Americans are overweight, and almost everybody has tried to lose weight by dieting at some point in their life.
 But with all of our efforts to cut back on the calories, nutrition often gets overlooked.
 If you are eating less than 2000 calories a day- even if it is all healthy food- there just isn't enough quantity of food there to meet your body's nutritional needs.